EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 \subsubsection{The defense ability on adversarial examples}

-\textbf{Selection of compression ratio.} We first take Diffpool as the target model to generate adversarial examples by FGA.
+\textbf{Selection of compression ratio.} We first take Diffpool as the target model to generate adversarial examples by FGA, and transfer the adversarial examples to other models.
+Therefore, under different perturbation attacks, the performance of the Diffpool model is the worst.
 Fig. \ref{fig.8} shows the classification accuracy and the ASR with different graph compression ratios $\gamma$ on PROTEINS.

-It is observed that as the perturbation ratio increases, the classification accuracy on Diffpool drops sharply with the ASR rises rapidly.
-At the same time, EGC can still achieve higher classification accuracy due to the additional feature read-out mechanism in Diffpool, although it is also affected by the adversarial perturbations.
-Besides, Diff+Com also achieves much higher accuracy and lower ASR than the original Diffpool.
+{It is observed that as the perturbation ratio increases, the classification accuracy on Diffpool drops sharply with the ASR rising rapidly.} At the same time, EGC can still achieve higher classification accuracy due to the additional feature read-out mechanism in Diffpool, although it is also affected by the adversarial perturbations.
+Diff+Com also achieves much higher accuracy and lower ASR than Diffpool.
 The same phenomenon can also be observed between EGC$^2$ and EGC.
+In addition, the graph classification accuracy of the Diff+Com under a suitable compression ratio, e.g., $\gamma$ = 30\%, can be similar to that of SAGPool.
 This verifies the effective defense ability of the graph compression mechanism.
-For different compression ratios, with a small perturbation ratio (5\%-10\%), an overly large graph compression ratio ($>$20\%) will lead to an increase in ASR.
-On the contrary, as the perturbation ratio increases, the higher graph compression ratios can achieve better classification accuracy with an decrease in ASR.
-Compared with the other three methods, our EGC$^2$ can achieve the highest accuracy and the lowest ASR in most cases.
+For different compression ratios, with a small perturbation ratio (5\%-10\%), an overly large graph compression ratio ($>$20\%) will lead to an increase of ASR.
+On the contrary, as the perturbation ratio increases, the higher graph compression ratios can achieve better classification accuracy with a decrease in ASR.
+For instance, in the face of 40\% perturbation, the classification accuracy of the Diff+Com increases from 10.00\% to 53.64\% when the compression ratio increases from 5\% to 40\%.
+Compared with the other five methods, our EGC$^2$ can achieve the highest accuracy and the lowest ASR in most cases.

-Considering that the perturbation ratio is usually not available in an actual scenario, we select the $\gamma = 15\%$ (more stable) and $\gamma = 30\%$ (better defense ability) which are stable and have better defense ability in various perturbation ratios.
+Considering that the perturbation ratio is usually not available in an actual scenario, we select the $\gamma$ = 20\% (more stable) and $\gamma$ = 30\% (better defense ability) which are stable and have better defense ability in various perturbation ratios.